chadananda/xmrigCC/README.md

 # XMRigCC, fork for PocketMiner

-XMRigCC is a high performance RandomX, CryptoNight, Argon2 and AstroBWT CPU miner with support for Windows, Linux and MacOS.
+*XMRigCC is a high performance RandomX, CryptoNight, Argon2 and AstroBWT CPU miner with support for Windows, Linux and MacOS.*

-*But not this fork.* This fork strips out all but the astroBWT algos - and then optimizes that for arm64-v8a phones.
-My intention is to eventually use this as part of an Android crypto wallet with built-in lightweight phone mining.
+***But not this fork.***  :sunglasses: This fork builds without anything but astroBWT algos - and then optimizes that for arm64-v8a phones.
+The intention is to use this as part of an Android crypto wallet with built-in lightweight phone-mining.

 ## Milestones